andredeloliveira/pascoa-virtual-ranking/README.md

 #Pascoa Virtual

-Serverless microservice for our amazing marketing campaign
+Serverless microservice to save some really simple ranking information on a DynamoDB database